Peljidiin Genden: The Lkhümbe Affair

-In 1933 a personal feud between two party functionaries led to trumped up accusations of widespread conspiring within the party with Japanese spies, especially among Buryats.
+In 1933, a personal feud between two party functionaries led to trumped up accusations of widespread conspiring within the party with Japanese spies, especially among Buryats.
 Several of those arrested and interrogated by Soviet agents in Ulaanbaatar fingered Jambyn Lkhümbe, then secretary of the MPRP Central Committee, as their leader.
 Genden, party leader Eldev-Ochir, and Security Directorate Chief D. Namsrai backed the subsequent investigation that saw several hundred innocent persons, including Lkhümbe, arrested.
 56 were eventually executed (including pregnant women), 260 were jailed for three to ten years and 126 were sent to the USSR.
 The vast majority of those persecuted were Buryats.
 Public opinion at the time held that Genden and D. Namsrai, head of the Internal Affairs Committee, had initiated the affair to purge political enemies, but there is evidence that the affair was driven in large part by Soviet agents looking to weaken the Buryat population in Mongolia.

-Resisting Stalin
+Relations with Stalin and Resistance

 Ties between Stalin and Genden began to fray as early as 1934 when, at a meeting with Genden in Moscow, Stalin urged him to destroy Mongolia's Buddhist clergies.
-He told the Mongolian leader to exterminate more than 100,000 of his nation's lamas, which Stalin called "the enemies within".
+He told the Mongolian leader to exterminate more than 100,000 of his nation's lamas, whom Stalin called "the enemies within".
 Genden, a staunch Buddhist, was once quoted as saying "On earth there are two great geniuses – Buddha and Lenin."
-In 1933 Genden stated his intention to "not to fight against religion" and allowed Mongolian lamas to practice their religion in public, directly challenging Stalin's orders.
+In 1933, Genden stated his intention "not to fight against religion" and allowed Mongolian lamas to practice their religion in public, directly challenging Stalin's orders.